PrinceOfPuppers/degooged-tube/README.md

 Some options IE `(w)atch` will show you a numbered list then prompt you for which number you want to watch, others IE `(p)revious/(n)ext page` will just preform the action.

+# API-USAGE
+`degooged_tube/ytApiHacking/__init__.py` contains getter functions to return dataclasses, aswell as `YtapiList` of dataclasses containing scraped data, the data in the dataclasses is self explainitory and the `YtapiList` can be indexed like normal python lists, throwing `IndexError` if value is out of bounds.
+There is also `YtApiList.getPaginated(pageNum, pageSize)` which returns a list of elements (pageSize is upper bound)

 # DEVELOPMENT